article · Certification difficulty & pass rates

 CredentialCompTIA Linux+Confirms the Linux systems credential.

-Exam codeXK0-006Confirms the current exam identity in the seed rows.
+Exam codeXK0-006Confirms the current exam identity on the official page.

 EligibilityNo prerequisite statedAccess context, not a readiness guarantee.